-Most young people only have negative feelings about becoming homeless, while others feel a mixture of negative and optimistic feelings.
+Most young people experiencing homelessness only have negative feelings, while others feel a mixture of negative and optimistic feelings.

 Mixture of negative and optimistic feelings

 - Excitement for independence and starting a life with endless possibilities

 - Relieved, weight lifted, confident, in a good place